tanvi-orcl/fpp-ansible/README.md

 General Variables

+- exa_group (fiservdb)
 - fpp_host (n3db1) - should be the specific host and not a group encompassing the host
-- exa_group (fiservdb)
 - identity_file (/home/oracle/.ssh/fiserv.key) - path to exadata key from fpp host
 - exa_tmp_path (/tmp)

+RDBMS only
+- exadata_type (exacc or exacs)

 GI only
 - container_url